-9.13.
+9.14.
 Recording (on Camera)

-In the Recording setting page, users can specify the recording schedule that fits the present surveillance requirement.
+In the Recording setting page, the Micro SD Card recording schedule supports up to ten sets of time frames.
+Users can specify the recording schedule to fit their present surveillance requirements.

 Activating Micro SD/SDHC Card Recording: